The Beverly Hillbillies: 1981 CBS film

 In 1981, Return of the Beverly Hillbillies television film, written and produced by series creator Henning, was aired on the CBS network.
 Irene Ryan had died in 1973, and Raymond Bailey had died in 1980.
 The script acknowledged Granny's passing, but featured Imogene Coca as Granny's mother.
 Max Baer decided against reprising the role that both started and stymied his career, so the character of Jethro Bodine was given to another actor, Ray Young.

 The film's plot had Jed back in his old homestead in Bugtussle, having divided his massive fortune among Elly May and Jethro, both of whom stayed on the West Coast.
 Jane Hathaway had become a Department of Energy agent and was seeking Granny's "White Lightnin'" recipe to combat the energy crisis.
 Since Granny had gone on to "her re-ward", it was up to Granny's centenarian "Maw" (Imogene Coca) to divulge the secret brew's ingredients.
 Subplots included Jethro playing an egocentric, starlet-starved Hollywood producer, Jane and her boss (Werner Klemperer) having a romance, and Elly May owning a large petting zoo.
 The four main characters finally got together by the end of the story.

-Having been filmed a mere decade after the final episode of the original series, viewer consensus was that the series' original spirit was lost to the film on many fronts, chief of which being the deaths of Ryan and Bailey and Baer's absence, which left only three of the six original cast members available to reprise their respective roles.
-Further subtracting from the familiarity was the fact that the legendary Clampett mansion (the Sumner Spaulding-designed Chartwell Mansion) – was unavailable for a location shoot as the owners' lease was too expensive.
-Henning himself admitted sheer embarrassment when the finished product aired, blaming his inability to rewrite the script due to the 1981 Writers Guild of America strike.
+Though filmed only a decade after the series finale, viewer consensus found the movie lacked the series' original spirit.
+Hampered by the deaths of Ryan and Bailey, and Baer's absence, only three of the six original cast members reprised their roles.
+A further complication was that the "Clampett mansion" (the Chartwell Mansion, designed by Sumner Spaulding) had become too expensive for location shooting.
+Henning admitted embarrassment after the finished product aired, blaming his inability to rewrite the script due to the 1981 Writers Guild of America strike.